Y-J-Zhang/zyj-cv/content/authors/admin/_index.md

   icon: ❤️

 # Is this the primary user of the site?
-superuser: true
+# superuser: true

 # Role/position/tagline
-role: Director of Cloud Infrastructure
+role: 2025届校招

 # Organizations/Affiliations to display in Biography blox
 organizations:
-  - name: Tianjin University
+  - name: 天津大学
     url: http://www.tju.edu.cn/index.htm

 # Social network links